 1 to 16: ATC TV rediffusion, October 5, 1973 of the ABC TV special "James Paul McCartney'', April 16, 1973, with different song order

 17 to 23: Associated Rediffusion "Around the Beatles'', May 6, 1964

 24 to 26: John & Yoko, Ann Arbor, December 10, 1971 (repressing of Side A of the CBM record CONCERT AT ANN ARBOR originally released in spring 1973))

-This mostly solo release features the soundtrack from three different TV shows.
-Disc 1 features the James Paul McCartney special, while disc 2 captures the 1964 Around the Beatles program and the repressing of a performance by John and Yoko at the John Sinclair benefit concert in 1971, included in side A of a record released by CBM in spring 1973.
+This mostly solo release features the soundtracks from three different TV shows.
+Disc 1 features the James Paul McCartney special, while disc 2 captures the 1964 Around the Beatles program and the repressing of a performance by John and Yoko at the John Sinclair benefit concert in 1971, included in Side A of a record released by CBM in spring 1973.

 1976.
-The only known repressing with a different format appeared in 1976, when the double LP was distributed with the red label with pirate, with the usual pink insert.
+The only known repressing with a different format appeared in 1976, when the double LP was distributed with the red label with pirate, and the usual pink insert.

 INTEREST.
-Not a particularly interesting record, that is mainly valuable for collectors.
+This is not a particularly interesting record; it is mainly valuable for collectors.
 The repressing with the red pirate label is quite scarce. **/*